F-1 and J-1 students are allowed some employment benefits that enable them to pursue internships and full-time employment in the U.S.

 Applications for on-campus employment are made through individual offices and departments.
 Your hiring manager should notify WFU Human Resources as soon as you receive an offer of employment.
 For information about how to apply for a Social Security Number, click here.

 CPT is a benefit of the F visa status for those currently enrolled in full-time degree seeking programs.
 CPT allows students to pursue off-campus internships in their field of academic study.
-CPT must be pre-approved by a Designated School Official in the Center for Global Programs and Studies.
+CPT must be pre-approved by a Designated School Official in the Center for Immigration Services & Support.
 An offer of employment is required.
 For more information and application instructions, please visit below:

 OPT is a benefit of the F visa status.
 OPT provides students with 12 months to pursue full-time employment in their field of academic study.
 OPT can be pursued pre and/or post graduation.
 Applications must be submitted to U.S. Citizenship and Immigration Services for approval, a process that can take 2-3 months.
 An offer of employment is not required.
 For more information, please visit below:

 Academic Training is a benefit of the J visa status.
 Academic Training provides students with the opportunity to pursue internships or employment that relate to their course of study.
 Academic Training can be pursued pre and/or post graduation.
-Applications for Academic Training are submitted to the Center for Global Programs & Studies.
+Applications for Academic Training are submitted to the Center for Immigration Services & Support.
 An offer of employment is required.